Best-forever-003/BASIC-CODING-INTERVIEW-QUESTIONS/README.md

  Bluetooth is designed to be a personal area network, where participating entities are mobile and require sporadic communication with others.
 It is Omni directional i.e. it does not have line of sight limitation like infra red does.
 Ericsson started the work on Bluetooth and named it after the Danish king Harold Bluetooth.
 Bluetooth operates in the 2.4 GHz area of spectrum and provides a range of 10 meters.
 It offers transfer speeds of around 720 Kbps.

+ <b> What is a rectifier? </b>

+ A rectifier transforms alternating current (AC) into direct current (DC).
+Its normal function is charging batteries.

+<b>Types of Rectifier? </b>

+ Half-wave Rectifier.
+Full Wave Rectifier.
+Bridge Rectifier.

+<b> Applications of each rectifier </b>

+A half-wave rectifier is used in soldering iron types of circuit.

+Full Wave Bridge Rectifier is used to detect the amplitude of the modulating radio signal.

+Bridge rectifier circuits are also used to supply steady and polarized Dc voltage in electric welding.

  <b> What is a feedback? </b>